 I found myself worrying about the future recently.
 I was playing out different scenarios and feeling really anxious.
 Then I realized that the future is literally unknown.
 There is no way to predict what will happen and worrying is completely pointless.
 Also, the possibility of something terrible happening is just as likely as something wonderful happening.
 So, why not look forward to the future with excitement for the amazing things that are waiting for you, rather than worrying about hypothetical scenarios.

-These are a couple of my favorite mantras, but I’m always open to new ones.
+These are a couple of my favorite mantras for mindfulness, but I’m always open to new ones.
 Leave a comment with your favorite mantra, and how it helps you!